INNVTV/Identity-Service/README.md

 ## Public Keys Uri
     /public/keys

+## Refresh Token Security
+Refresh tokens are stored in cookies along with the JWT token, but are encrypted with a passphrase to ensure they can only be used by known applications.

+If building client/native apps the encryption should happen on the device with a unique passphrase per user/install.

 ### JSON Web Tokens (JWT)
-For more on [JSON Web Tokens](https://jwt.io/) visit the project site.
+For more on JSON Web Tokens visit the [project site](https://jwt.io/).